yohannesHL/kafka-public-transport-optimization/README.md

 3. `. venv/bin/activate`
 4. `pip install -r requirements.txt`
 5. `python simulation.py`

-Once the simulation is running, you may hit `Ctrl+C` at any time to exit.

 #### To run the Faust Stream Processing Application:
 1. `cd consumers`